 - Modern architecture.
 The modernist architecture looked like a big step elsewhere in the world, but not in Netherlands, where the architecture for centuries was gradually evolving towards it.
 Quite a few 100 years old Dutch buildings still look futuristic!

 One Dutch landmark does not fit in above categories but is extraordinary - Keukenhof flower gardens, the largest flower garden in the world!

 Below are listed more than 60 most interesting landmarks of the Netherlands.

 - Historical centre of Amsterdam - North Holland, Amsterdam.
 One of most interesting historical cities in the world from the urban planning point.
-The centre of Amsterdam was developed in the end of 16th - beginning of 17th century.
+The centre of Amsterdam was developed in the end of the 16th - beginning of the 17th century.
 A network of canals was built in order to provide water access to every quartal.
 Canals were developed as concentric rings.
 Houses were built with facades along the channels, with gabled roofs.
 In Amsterdam are located numerous valuable monuments of architecture, art and history.
-The design of the city was a success - Amsterdam became the largest port in the world and by the end of 17th century it was extremely rich city.
+The design of the city was a success - Amsterdam became the largest port in the world and by the end of the 17th century it was extremely rich city.

 - Historical centre of Delft - South Holland.
 A characteristic Dutch city with numerous historical houses arranged along the channels and bridged with historical bridges.

 - Historical centre of Leiden - South Holland, Leiden.
 Well preserved, extensive city, built mainly in the 16th - 17th century.
 Historical city was preserved thanks to economical decline in the 17th - early 20th century.
 Contains remnants of medieval fortifications, including Moorspoort and Zijlpoort gates.
 Numerous buildings in Renaissance and Baroque styles.